slarrozejar/benchmarks/program/dotStyle/README.md

             "dotStyle" : {
                 "color" : "yellow"
             }
+        },

+        "style3" : {
+            "object" : "graph",
+            "dotStyle" : {
+                "label" : "Example graph",
+                "fontname" : "Helvetica-Oblique",
+    		    "fontsize" : "36"
             }
         }
+    }

-*object* can be either "node" or "edge", it specifies on which elements of the graph the style will be applied.
+*object* can be graph, "node" or "edge", it specifies on which elements of the graph the style will be applied.
+If *object* is "graph" then there is no *conditon* section.
 The elements of *condition* are attributes in use in the graph with the expression they should match so that the style is applied on the element considered.
 The elements of *dotStyle* are attributes already in use in the graph or new ones with their new value.